SFort/MC-OCAIP/README.md

 by creating `ocaip/password` and putting the password inside

 - Offline logins can be restricted by a registration proof of work
-by creating `ocaip/sha1pow` and putting the amount of zero bits inside.
+by creating `ocaip/sha1pow` and putting the amount of zero bits inside. or creating `ocaip/sha512pow` (since 1.2.7)
 The recommended value is: `24`
 Higher values mean longer wait time
 They can also require multiple proofs of work, for example two 23 leadingZero ones by inserting `23*2`.